 Why Keto Works

-Keto- short for Ketogenic- is not a new, fad diet.
-Developed in 1924 as a treatment for epilepsy by Dr. Russell Wilder at the Mayo Clinic, it was quickly noted that weight loss was a common side effect.
+Keto, short for ketogenic, is not a new fad diet.
+In fact, it was developed in 1924 by Dr. Russell Wilder at the Mayo Clinic as a treatment for epilepsy, and it was soon noted that weight loss was a common side effect.

-You are in nutritional ketosis (not to be confused with ketoacidosis) when your body generates ketones to be used for fuel.
-Your body uses 2 sources for fuel, glucose and ketones.
-When you consume more carbohydrates than your body needs for fuel the excess is stored as fat.
-When you consume less carbohydrates than your body needs for fuel, the liver will convert stored fat into energy in the form of ketones.
+When your body generates ketones to be used for fuel, you are in a state of nutritional ketosis (not to be confused with ketoacidosis).
+Your body has two sources for fuel: glucose and ketones.
+When you consume more carbohydrates than your body needs for fuel, the excess is stored as fat.
+But when you consume fewer carbohydrates than your body needs for fuel, the liver converts stored fat into energy in the form of ketones.

-In short, eat less than 20g of carbohydrates and your body will enter a state of ketosis.
-While in ketosis your liver will convert fat into ketones.
-Your brain loves to burn ketones for fuel.
+In short, by consuming less than 20g of carbohydrates, your body enters a state of ketosis, and your liver converts fat into ketones that your brain loves to burn for fuel.

+So why does keto work?
 To lose weight and get healthier, we need to lower our insulin levels and insulin resistance.
-The easiest way to lower insulin resistance is to restrict carbs, giving the pancreas a break.
-This can be combined with intermittent fasting discussed here.
+The easiest way to do this is to restrict carbs and give the pancreas a break.
+This can be combined with intermittent fasting, which we discussed in a previous post here.

-The best argument for keto though is that it is ancestral appropriate.
-Humans evolved on a diet without grains, or abundant sugar, or fruit.
-Science shows we were not only carnivores, but super or hyper carnivores.
-We didn’t just eat prey, we ate predators as well.
+But perhaps the best argument for keto is that it is ancestrally appropriate.
+Humans evolved on a diet without grains, abundant sugar, or fruit.
+Science shows that we were not just carnivores, but super or hyper carnivores.
+We didn't just eat prey; we ate predators as well.
+By following a ketogenic diet, we can return to a more natural way of eating and achieve optimal health.

 Dr. Michael Eades' lecture on the proper human diet: